 \section{Introduction}

-It is a notorious open question to determine whether a shifted exponential sequence $a^n-b$ for given $a>1$ and $b\in \mathbb{Z}\setminus\{0\}$ produces infinitely many primes as $n$ ranges over the positive integers $\mathbb{N}$.
+\blfootnote{Keywords: Exponential sequences, Chebotarev density theorem, sieve methods.}It is a notorious open question to determine whether a shifted exponential sequence $a^n-b$ for given $a>1$ and $b\in \mathbb{Z}\setminus\{0\}$ produces infinitely many primes as $n$ ranges over the positive integers $\mathbb{N}$.
 One expects that this should be the case whenever there is no obvious reason for $a^n-b$ to be composite for all large $n$, the obvious reasons being that $a^n-b$ either has a fixed prime divisor or that it factors as the result of a polynomial identity.
 This leads to the following question.